What To Do If Your Husband Ignores You

 2. Be direct, but kind and respectful.
 Instead of making accusations or blaming your partner for their actions, focus on your feelings and experience.
 Use “I” statements rather than “you” statements.
 For example, you could say, “I feel like I haven’t had as much quality time with you lately” or “I’ve been missing you” instead of, “You’ve been ignoring me” or “You’re spending too much time away from home”.

 3. Ask for their perspective.
-Make sure you’re ready to hear their answer.
+Prepare yourself to hear their answer.
 Although the emotional distance could be caused by trivial issues, there are times when it has deeper and more difficult roots.
 Be prepared to take in whatever your husband says and process it before you automatically disagree.
 Even if you have a different interpretation, you can still display empathy by acknowledging that their experience is valid.

 Ilona Titova/EyeEm

-• Give them some space.
-This can take the form of physical space, emotional space, or both.
-Granting it can show them that you respect their individuality, are able to wait for them, and have independence, and boundaries.
-It could provide them with a way to get the alone time they may have been lacking, or the space they need to unwind, regain their sense of self, or sort out how they’re feeling about the relationship.
+Giving someone space can involve physical space, emotional space, or both.
+Granting space when they’ve asked, even indirectly, can show them that you respect their individuality, are able to wait for them, and have independence and boundaries.
+Time apart could provide them with a way to get the alone time they may have been lacking or the space to unwind, regain their sense of self, or sort out how they’re feeling about the relationship.

-• Accentuate the positive.
-You might try reminding yourself of what you cherish about your husband—and then tell them.
+You might try reminding yourself of what you cherish about your husband, and then tell them.
 Consider verbalizing the compliments, gratitude, and affirmations you think but don’t always say.
 Be quick to affirm the places where they’re getting it right or are putting in genuine effort.

 In addition to considering the tips above, you might also think about avoiding some of the following pitfalls that may make the situation worse.

-• Placing more demands on them.
-The added pressure could create even more distance in your dynamic.
+The added pressure of placing more demands on your husband could create even more distance in your dynamic.
 Healthy relationships generally involve a give and take as well as adequate room for all partners’ needs, but nursing a connection back to health may require temporarily asking less of your husband.
 Restoring intimacy in your relationship can be hindered by extra demands or getting angry.

 iStock/Goodboy Picture Company